Session 1 June19 - 23 Summer Camp

 Your little animal lover will want to join us for summer camp.
 No two weeks are the same as barn life changes from week to week with new babies born throughout the entire summer.
+Campers who attend more than one week will spend more time with the animals and complete farm projects (example: building nest boxes for chickens and rabbits, leading the brain challenges, and helping design the scavenger hunts!)
+Additionally, they will have the opportunity to learn how to compete in the Youth Poultry Show and the Livestock Show at the Virginia State Fair this year.
+Select campers will prepare to compete alongside other youth across Virginia.
+This will ensure that all repeating campers enjoy the multiple weeks.
 Animal Explorers will work in teams and learn about animal husbandry of rabbits, emus, chickens, mini horses, mini donkeys, and quail.
-This is a hands on FUN experience where all campers will assist with animal care and become the expert of their favorite farm animal.
+Additionally, campers will learn how to begin their own chicken business.
+Imagine your child being an entrepreneur at their young age!
+This is a hands-on FUN experience where all campers will assist with animal care and become the expert of their favorite farm animal.
 On the last day of camp, campers will give their parents/guardians a tour of the farm teaching them everything they learned throughout the week.
+This year, campers will meet their parents on the last day of camp at 3:30.
+We will begin with a PARENT BRAIN CHALLENGE (so much fun) and end in the barnyard where the campers will share with all parents the knowledge they learned about their favorite animal.
 This is an amazing opportunity for campers to build their self-confidence as leaders.

 Extended day camp hours available from 3:00 - 5:00 ($50 will be added to camp tuition)

 Water, popsicles, frozen yogurt provided during the day.

 All day campers will need the following each day:

 closed toed shoes for the barn and barnyard - nonnegotiable